dataPulverizer/ImportingInD/README.md

 ## Introduction

 Working with modules is a basic and fundamental part of programming, and provides the programmer with an valuable source of predefined functionality.
-The `import` directive in D provides an easy way of accessing these resources in D, and this article outlines the various ways of importing items and modules in D.
+The `import` directive in D provides an easy way of accessing these resources, and this article outlines the various ways of using it.

 ## Give me everything

-This approach imports everything in the module for use in the current scope:
+This approach imports everything in the `std.stdio` module for use in the current scope:

 ```d
 import std.stdio;
 ```

-The above will import all the exportable items in `std.stdio` into the current script.

 ### Scope sensitivity